 Brief:

-Full disclosure - I approached Screen Machine after learning the only mobile cinema serving Scotland's most remote areas, is on its last wheels.
+Full disclosure - I approached Screen Machine after learning the only mobile cinema serving Scotland's most remote areas, was on its last wheels.

 From my granny of all people.

-The Owners, Regional Screen Scotland, desperately need a safer, more suitable and more sustainable vehicle if residents of the Highlands and Islands are to continue seeing the latest blockbusters in this beloved community asset.
+The Owners, Regional Screen Scotland, desperately needed a safer, more suitable and more sustainable vehicle if residents of the Highlands and Islands were to continue seeing the latest blockbusters in this beloved community asset.

-Trouble is, at a time when arts funding is being decimated, the Screen Machine sequel has a price tag of £1.6 million...
+Trouble is, at a time when arts funding is being decimated, the Screen Machine sequel had a price tag of £1.6 million...

 Response:

-We needed a hook to flow throughout multiple different kinds of assets to encourage donations from rural residents, further afield and central government.
+We needed a hook to flow throughout ALL different kinds of assets, encouraging donations from rural residents, further afield and central government.

-so Our thinking was, what's the one thing Scotland and Hollywood are both famous for?
+so we thought, what's the one thing Scotland and Hollywood are both famous for?

 results: